Emurgo/yoroi-frontend/README.md

 4. Select either `dev` or `build` folder (depending which `npm` command you ran)

 _Note_: `dev` should hot reload on code change

+## Run Yoroi Firefox extension

+Debug builds are not maintained for Firefox as firefox rejects manifest files with non-https `localhost` in them.
+You can bypass this by manually adding the extension into your Firefox folder but this is kind of tedious.
+I suggest instead installing the `mainnet` build as it does not use `localhost`. (through `about:debugging` or `about:addons`)

 ## Build release candidate